downplay/downdrop/README.md

 *Maximum* speed at which to scroll, in pixels per second.
 Scrolling will be faster the nearer the user hsa dragged to the viewport, from 0 at the edge of the promimity bound, up to the maximum when 1 pixel away from the edge.

+`minimumDragDistance: number(default: 3)`

+Number of pixels the mouse must move after pressing the button down before the element is actually considered to be dragging.
+Prevents accidentally moving things when trying to just click on them.

 ## Examples

 Examples are found in https://github.com/downplay/downdrop/tree/master/examples/source/examples.
 To run them, clone the repository and execute: